j4s0n-c/ISF-Synth-VCV/README.md

 ### "UTILITY" modules:

--audioTexture
+-audio2Texture
   creates a "waveform" of the incoming audio as a black&white texture

 -texture2RGB
-  separates the incoming texture into
+  separates the incoming texture into red, green, blue, luma video textures.

 -texture2CMY
+  separates the incoming texture into cyan, magenta, yellow, luma video textures.

 # Preliminary documentation for currently available modules: